MichaelHoltonPrice/rsos_mcp_intro/README.md

 commit b16034db9d81e59642ffda029ade8f91df669846 of yada is installed).

 The remainder of this section describes the steps we took to commit the image on Docker Hub in February, 2023.
-To continue with analysis pipeline, skip to the section "Common steps."
-There is NO NEED to run the remaining commands in this section.
-They are here only for documentation.
+To continue with the analysis pipeline, SKIP TO the section "Common steps."
+(There is no need to run the remaining commands in this section, though you could certainly replicate the Docker image push if desired, replacing michaelholtonprice everywhere with your Docker username; you would first need to create a new repository named stulletal_mcp to receive the push using the Docker Hub website.)

 We added a descriptive tag for the image, which had the ID df9237b5b72f, and pushed it to Michael Holton Price's Docker Hub repository (a new repository